datocms/old-website/source/docs/concepts/api-basics.html.md

 * If you want to programmatically create or update content items, you want to use the Site Management API.
 * When retrieving images stored in DatoCMS, they will come from dato-images.imgix.com.
 You can apply various transforms to images by appending query parameters to the URL.
-* Finally, if you want to create or update new Sites, you want to use the Account Management API.
+* Finally, if you want to create or update new sites, you want to use the Account Management API.

 ## Site Management API